MicrosoftDocs/azure-devops-docs/docs/organizations/billing/set-up-billing-for-your-organization-vs.md

 Before you change your billing subscription, keep the following considerations in mind:
 - **Reverting to Free Tier:** When you remove the billing subscription, any paid quantities of services like Basic, Azure Artifacts users, Azure Test Plans users, Microsoft-hosted CI/CD, and self-hosted CI/CD revert to the free tier immediately.
-- **Resource groups:** When billing is cancelled or changed, a resouce group might be left behind in the old Azure subscription.
+- **Resource groups:** When billing is canceled or changed, a resource group might be left behind in the old Azure subscription.
 These resource groups can be safely deleted if they're empty.

 1. Sign in to your organization (```https://dev.azure.com/{yourorganization}```).